Every 65 seconds someone in the United States develops Alzheimer’s Disease.

 - Almost two-thirds of Americans with Alzheimer’s are women.

-- African-Americans are about twice as likely to have Alzheimer’s or other dementias as older whites.
+- Older African-Americans are about twice as likely to have Alzheimer’s or other dementias as older whites.

 - Hispanics are about one and one-half times as likely to have Alzheimer’s or other dementias as older whites.

-Alzheimer’s disease is the sixth-leading cause of death in the United States.
-It is the fifth-leading cause of death among those age 65 and older and a leading cause of disability and poor health.
+- Alzheimer’s disease is the sixth-leading cause of death in the United States, and the fifth-leading cause of death among those age 65 and older.
+It also is a leading cause of disability and poor health.

 Alzheimer’s takes a devastating toll on caregivers.
 Compared with caregivers of people without dementia, twice as many caregivers of those with dementia indicate substantial emotional, financial and physical difficulties.